Two Price Regimes in Limit Order Books: Liquidity Cushion and Fragmented Distant Field: Data analysis

 \subsection{Characterizing liquidity cushion and fragmented distant field}

 The characteristics of orders inserted in the liquidity cushion ($p_{\text{rel}, i} m(t_i)\leq w/2$) are very different than those of orders inserted in the fragmented distant field ($p_{\text{rel}, i} m(t_i)>w/2$).
 The share of the inverse cumulative lifetime distribution for limit orders inserted in the fragmented distant field is concentrated on large lifetimes as can be seen in Fig.~\ref{fig:lifetime_regimes}.
 As this share is normalized to the total number of limit orders during the trading hours, it reaches a plateau far below one for small lifetimes, corresponding to the share of limit orders inserted in the fragmented distant field among all limit orders of $0.0016$ for \textsc{Ebay} and $0.12$ for \textsc{Liberty Interactive Corporation}.
 The contribution of orders inserted in the liquidity cushion dominates the whole lifetime distribution, with strong deviations only for long lifetimes.
 The lifetime distribution is dominated by limit orders inserted in the fragmented distant field for longest lifetimes.
 Such orders make a large contribution to filling the limit order book.
 Therefore, the distribution of relative prices weighted with lifetime in Fig.~\ref{fig:weighted_price} keeps being at large levels even in the fragmented distant field which is above $p_{{\rm rel},i}=0.01$ for this particular case.
 This can also be understood with the average lifetime of orders inserted in the liquidity cushion of 32\,s compared to a much larger average lifetime of orders inserted in the fragmented distant field of 2488\,s.
+The total lifetime distribution for Liberty Interactive Corporation has a double-humped structure.
+We see similar results for many of the 96 stocks under consideration.
+The contribution of the liquidity cushion is consistent with a power law with an exponent between one and two for the icdf.
+This fits with findings in \cite{Eisler.2009}, where the power law of lifetimes is understood as a mix of order cancellations and trades.
+The distribution of lifetimes in the distant field has a much broader tail.

 For the order volumes the inverse cumulative distribution is also dominated by orders inserted in the liquidity cushion as can be seen in Fig.~\ref{fig:volume_regimes}.
 For \textsc{Ebay} the total distribution and the share due to limit orders inserted in the liquidity cushion are almost completely on top of each other.
 The share in the fragmented distant field is concentrated at medium sized volumes and the largest volumes are not present.
 This implies the average volume of orders inserted in the liquidity cushion of 205 shares per limit order is in the same order of magnitude as the average volume of orders inserted in the fragmented distant field of 436 shares per limit order.
 Therefore the inverse cumulative distribution of relative insertion prices changes in the fragmented distant field ($p_{{\rm rel},i}>0.01$) by a factor of two at most when weighted with the volumes, as seen in Fig.~\ref{fig:weighted_price}.
 The contributions to the inverse cumulative distribution of volumes for \textsc{Liberty Interactive Corporation} (Fig.~\ref{fig:volume_regimes}, bottom) behave in a similar way as for \textsc{Ebay}, but here the contribution of limit orders inserted in the fragmented distant field is much more significant and even dominates the whole distribution for medium sized volumes around 500 shares per limit order.